 Each semester there will be Transfer/Swap Freezes in which residents will not be able to move through either process.
 Freezes occur traditionally around the beginning of each semester, midterms, and finals.
 The freezes occur to support the academic mission of the university so students can focus on academics and not moving to a new location which could disrupt their own academic achievements and the communities in which they live in.

-MUTUAL SWAP Process: IS CURRENTLY Open for Summer A ONLY!
+MUTUAL SWAP Process: IS CURRENTLY CLOSED!

 - Transfers to Late Application Triples, Hume Honors*, Innovation Academy*, and Overflow spaces will NOT be Approved *some may be approved but only within specific areas